tanovese/Weather-Dashboard/readme.md

 ## Description

-The Weather Dashboard is a user-friendly application that users can use to search for weather data by city name.
-The dashboard utilizes the OpenWeather API to provide weather data about the current day and the 5-day forecast.
-Users will be able to see data including the temperature, humidity %, and the wind speed miles per hour for each day.
+The Weather Dashboard is a user-friendly application where users can search for current weather data by city name.
+The dashboard uses the OpenWeather API to provide data of the current day and also provides the 5-day weather forecast.
+Users will be able to see the temperature, humidity %, the wind speed miles per hour, and their city search history.

 ## Installation